VIRTUAL POWER PLANT REACHES 1,100 HOMES

 - support South Australia’s transition to a renewables-based economy.

-Beginning with trial phases involving 1,100 SA Housing Trust properties, home energy systems – each comprising a 5kW solar PV system, 5kW/13.5kWh Tesla Powerwall battery and a smart meter – are being installed at participating households.
+Beginning with trial phases involving 1,100 Housing SA households, home energy systems – each comprising a solar PV system, Tesla Powerwall battery and a smart meter – are being installed across the state.

-Phase I has been delivered as planned, with 100 home energy systems successfully installed on SA Housing Trust properties.
+Phase I has been delivered as planned, with 100 home energy systems successfully installed on Housing SA properties.

-All households participating in the trial will enjoy the exclusive VPP Program Offer which is currently the best electricity retail offer available in South Australia.
+All households participating in the trial will enjoy the exclusive VPP Program Offer, which is more than 20 per cent cheaper than the standard electricity price (known as the Default Market Offer) in South Australia.

-The participation of households without home energy systems will help us to demonstrate the viability of the project in reducing energy prices for all SA Housing Trust tenants and, eventually, other residents across the state.
+The participation of households without home energy systems will help us to demonstrate the viability of the project in reducing energy prices for all SA Housing tenants and potentially other residents across the state.

-Subject to the trials’ success, program financing, and the satisfaction of both Tesla and the government in the final program design, the full program could be rolled out to 24,000 more public housing properties and 25,000 private properties from mid-2019.
+Subject to the trials’ success, program financing, and the satisfaction of both Tesla and the government in the final program design, the full program could be rolled out to a further 49,000 properties later this year.

-Since its launch, the program has received more than 37,000 online registrations of interest.
-If you are interested in participating in the project or receiving news and updates, please register your interest at the top of the page.
+Since its launch, the program has received more than 41,000 online registrations of interest.
+If you are interested in participating in the project or receiving updates, please register your interest at the top of the page.